Blind My Eyes, Sew Them Shut

 There was an entire minute of silence as he caught his breath somewhere off to her right.
 He then responded, "People we don't want to be captured by."

 Oh, that was really clear.
 Now she could include the police and the Russian mafia.
 Hermione exhaled in frustration, realizing that she couldn't even tell what kind of tree she was leaning against.
-"Why should I trust you?"
+"Why should I believe you?"

 Whether or not she believed it was another story altogether.